asmadaoud40-ui/asmadaoud40-ui/README.md

 ## 📍 Currently

-- 🎓 Final year — Electrical Engineering, ENIT
+- 🎓 Final year — Electrical Engineering, ENSIT
 - 🔍 Open to: internships in embedded systems, IoT, robotics, or electronics
 - 🌍 Based in Tunisia — open to relocation